Berat02xz/.NET-MusicApp/README.md

 | `GET /api/api/GetArtistById/{id}`      | Fetches details of a specific artist by their ID. |
 | `GET /api/api/GetPlaylistById/{id}`    | Fetches details of a specific playlist by its ID. |
 | `GET /api/api/GetTrackById/{id}`       | Fetches details of a specific track by its ID. |

+# Running The Project
+Docker Building in progress